DrKrar/GeoEfficiency.jl/dev/index.md

 Just head over to the Julia language [download page](https://www.julialang.org/downloads/) and choose the suitable binary for your platform to download and install.
 At the end of this step you should be able to run julia from your system.

-!!! note
+!!! note "JuliaBox.com"
-    Head to [JuliaBox.com](https://www.juliabox.com) to run julia in your browser without any local installation.
+    Head to [JuliaBox.com](https://www.juliabox.com) to run julia in your browser without any local installation. no registration is required just a Google account.